Yagavi1994/Siihraz-Shades/README.md

 ## Design

 ### Wireframes:
 I took inspiration from a template in wix.com website.
-[Click Here](https://rb.gy/384srs) To view that template.
+[Click Here](https://rb.gy/384srs) to view that template.
 I designed many features of my website with reference to this template.
 The portfolio and the contact pages were inspired from this one.
 This template acted as a guideline for me.

 ### Colour Scheme:
 I wanted my colour palette to communicate makeup.
 So, I used two colors which are used majorly in makeup industry, that is caramel brown and charcoal grey, which also contrasted well with white background.
 Used [Rgba Color Picker](https://rgbacolorpicker.com/) to pick the colors.